chococandy63/load-balancing-in-k8s/README.md

 Minikube is used to create a local K8s cluster.
 After installing minikube, run the following commands to start a minikube cluster on docker.

+- Create a Kubernetes cluster: You need to have a Kubernetes cluster running on Fedora.
+You can use a tool like kubeadm to create a cluster.
+- Create a deployment: You need to create a deployment that defines the pods that will run your application.
+You can use a YAML file to define the deployment.
+- Create a service: You need to create a service that exposes your deployment to the network.
+You can use a YAML file to define the service.
+In the YAML file, you can specify the type field as LoadBalancer to create a load balancer service.
+- Deploy the service: You can deploy the service using the kubectl create command.

 Step 1: `minikube start --driver=docker`

 It will perform the following tasks: